List of Rugrats episodes: Season 4 (1996–97)

+After Sherry Gunther left Klasky-Csupo, Terry Thoren takes over as executive in charge of production in 1996.

-Season 5 (1998–99)
+Season 5 (1998)

 Season 6 (1999–2001)

 In the United States, episodes 127 to 130 were held over from this season and ended up airing during Season 7.
-The first Klasky Csupo logo still appeared after the second logo appeared at the end of The Rugrats Movie.
-The second logo did not appear until "Runaway Reptar".

-Season 7 (2001; 2004)
+Season 7 (2001)

 During season 7, Rugrats made a change with a different format that consisted of three segments per episode.
 Additionally, all half-hour stories from this point on had two ad breaks instead of one.

-Season 8 (2001–03)
+Season 8 (2002–04)

 The original two-segment format for Rugrats was brought back in season 8.
 However, the half-hour episodes retain having two commercial breaks.
-The first Klasky Csupo logo appeared after the credits in the early airings of this season.
-However, the Season 8 DVD from Amazon.com, "The '90s Are All That" and the later airings kept the second logo.

 Season 9 (2002–04)

 Home video releases

+From 1993 to 1996, Nickelodeon Home Video and Sony Wonder released six VHS tapes of the series.

 Nickelodeon and Amazon.com produce DVDs of new and old Nickelodeon shows through the CreateSpace service.
 Using a concept similar to print on demand, Amazon manufactures the discs, cover art, and disc art.
 As of 9 May 2014, Seasons 1–9 were available.
 As of February 2017, the Amazon.com releases have been discontinued.

 In Australia, Beyond Home Entertainment has released all 9 seasons on DVD.

-In May 2017, Nickelodeon and Paramount Home Media Distribution released Seasons 1 and 2 on DVD.
-In February 2018, Nickelodeon and Paramount Home Media Distribution released Seasons 3 and 4 on DVD.
-On May 18, 2021, Nickelodeon and Paramount Home Media Distribution released Rugrats: The Complete Series on DVD.
+In May 2017, Nickelodeon Home Entertainment and Paramount Home Media Distribution released Seasons 1 and 2 on DVD.
+In February 2018, Nickelodeon Home Entertainment and Paramount Home Media Distribution released Seasons 3 and 4 on DVD.
+On May 18, 2021, Nickelodeon Home Entertainment and Paramount Home Entertainment released Rugrats: The Complete Series on DVD.